mr-sk/Code-Samples/README.md

 Assorted Code Samples (2007 - Present)

+* LogController.h/m (2010, Objective-C)
+  OSX Client application that reads from a REST API, consumes and renders XML.

 * careerDay2010 (2010; PHP, HTML, Javascript, SQL)
   This is a PHP 4.x (legacy system) implementation of a state machine, along with a web API for updating "objects" that are modeled in the DB.
 No framework in use.